 Guest musicians, singers, and other artists join the ORF Vienna Radio Symphony Orchestra and a live choir to present a cornucopia of music drawn from the memorable scores and soundtracks of the movie world, accompanied by appropriate highlights on the big screen.
 A host guides you through the evening in English and German.

 It’s a lot of fun, with a thick layer of Viennese propriety to ensure a classic feel.
 I attended the event way back in 2010 honouring Howard Shore (composer of, among other things, the music for The Lord of the Rings).
-Here’s a flavour of the evening:
+Here’s a taste of the evening:

 The event has become quite a prestigious one on the international calendar.
 Past award recipients include numerous Oscar winners, such as John Barry, Alexandre Desplat, James Horner, Danny Elfman, Hans Zimmer, or Randy Newman.